 Because we are internally managed, we do not pay any external investment advisory fees, but instead directly incur the operating costs associated with employing investment and portfolio management professionals.
 We believe that our internally managed structure provides us with a beneficial operating expense structure when compared to other publicly traded and privately held investment firms which are externally managed, and our internally managed structure allows us the opportunity to leverage our non-interest operating expenses as we grow our Investment Portfolio.
-For the trailing twelve months ended March 31, 2019 and 2018, the ratio of our total operating expenses, excluding interest expense, as a percentage of our quarterly average total assets was 1.4% and 1.5%, respectively, and 1.4% for the year ended December 31, 2018.
+For the trailing twelve months ended June 30, 2019 and 2018, the ratio of our total operating expenses, excluding interest expense, as a percentage of our quarterly average total assets was 1.3% and 1.5%, respectively, and 1.4% for the year ended December 31, 2018.

 During May 2012, we entered into an investment sub-advisory agreement with HMS Adviser, LP ("HMS Adviser"), which is the investment advisor to HMS Income, a non-listed BDC, to provide certain investment advisory services to HMS Adviser.
-In December 2013, after obtaining required no-action relief from the SEC to allow us to own a registered investment adviser, we assigned the sub-advisory agreement to the External Investment Manager since the fees received from such arrangement could otherwise have negative consequences on our ability to meet the source-of-income requirement necessary for us to maintain our RIC tax treatment.
-Under the investment Manager agreement, the External Investment Manager is entitled to 50% of the base management fee and the incentive fees earned by HMS Adviser under its advisory agreement with HMS Income.
+In December 2013, after obtaining required no-action relief from the SEC to allow us to own a registered investment advisor, we assigned the sub-advisory agreement to the External Investment Manager since the fees received from such arrangement could otherwise have negative consequences on our ability to meet the source-of-income requirement necessary for us to maintain our RIC tax treatment.
+Under the investment sub-advisory agreement, the External Investment Manager is entitled to 50% of the base management fee and the incentive fees earned by HMS Adviser under its advisory agreement with HMS Income.
 The External Investment Manager agreed to waive the historical incentive fees otherwise earned through December 31, 2018.
-During the three months ended March 31, 2019 and 2018, the External Investment Manager earned \$3.0 million and \$2.8 million, respectively, of management and incentive fees (net of fees waived, if any) under the sub-advisory agreement with HMS Adviser.
+During the three months ended June 30, 2019, the External Investment Manager earned \$4.1 million in fees, which consisted of \$2.8 million of base management fees and \$1.3 million in incentive fees, compared to \$2.9 million in base management fees for the comparable period in 2018 under the sub-advisory agreement with HMS Adviser.